Skip to Content

 • Size of flock – ultimately, the size of your flock should determine the size of your coop.
 You can build (or add on to an existing coop) to adequately house your flock.

 • Aesthetics – can you find a commercially constructed coop that fits your aesthetics?
-It is often easier to build or modify a structure to suite your own personal tastes.
+It is often easier to build or modify a structure, such as an old shed, to suite your own personal tastes.

 Where to get Upcycled Building Materials